 Adobe Makes $10 Photoshop CC 2014 Photography Plan Permanent

-Previously available only as a special promotion (starting on Black Friday), and originally only offered to existing customers who were upgrading from older versions of Photoshop, Adobe has now made permanent a low-cost Photoshop/photography product bundle that anyone worldwide can take advantage of, with no prior purchase or software ownership necessary…
+Previously available only as a special promotion (on Black Friday), and originally only offered to existing customers who were upgrading from older versions of Photoshop, Adobe has now made permanent a low-cost Photoshop/photography product bundle that anyone worldwide can take advantage of, with no prior purchase or software ownership necessary…

 - New Photoshop CC 2014 complete with Bridge CC and Adobe Camera Raw (ACR)